Inside Raytheon McKinney: Innovation and Impact in Texas

 Strategically located at 2501 W University Dr., the McKinney campus has been thoughtfully expanded to maximize efficiency.
 With the recent completion of Phase II of its manufacturing headquarters, the facility is primed for advanced production and innovation.
 The layout is designed to streamline operations, connecting different parts of the development and manufacturing process seamlessly.
 For anyone working on-site, this means navigating a large, modern, and highly organized environment.
 The campus reflects a significant investment in creating a space that can support complex, large-scale projects for years to come, making it a central fixture in the local construction landscape.

-The Innovation Centers
+Inside the On-Site Innovation Centers

 At the heart of the campus is the Raytheon Intelligence & Space Intelligent Manufacturing Center.
 This isn't just a factory floor; it's a hub for developing the next generation of manufacturing technologies.
 The center focuses on automation, digital engineering, and smart factory solutions.
 For construction professionals, the presence of such a center signals a demand for highly specialized infrastructure, including advanced electrical systems, data connectivity, and controlled environments.
 It’s a clear indicator that Raytheon prioritizes technological advancement, a value that extends to the facilities they build and maintain.

-On-Site Manufacturing Capabilities
+A Look at On-Site Manufacturing

 The campus is continuously evolving to support the production of sophisticated defense technology.
 A new seven-story building, with an estimated construction cost of $200 million, is a testament to this growth.
 This facility is dedicated to manufacturing high-energy lasers, advanced sensors, and radars.
 The topping out of this facility marks a major milestone in a project that requires precision and expertise from all trades involved.
 The scale of this investment highlights the significant and ongoing opportunities for contractors and suppliers equipped to handle the demands of high-tech industrial construction.